 Martin Tyler: A life in non-league

 Football is pretty straightforward, really.
 You get the ball, you pass the ball, you score a goal.
-It’s easy to understand, yet eye-catching, absorbing, inspiring, often mesmerising, and somehow both important and unimportant at exactly the same time.
-For so many, football can become a manic obsession, spending every waking moment consumed by it, pondering dream teams in the shower, reminiscing about your favourite goals in the car, feverishly devouring every minute, every detail and every statistic available to you.
+It’s easy to understand, yet absorbing, inspiring, often mesmerising, and somehow both important and unimportant at exactly the same time.
+For so many, football can become a manic obsession.
+Millions of people spend every waking moment consumed by it; pondering dream teams in the shower, reminiscing about favourite goals in the car, feverishly devouring every minute, every detail and every statistic available.

 There are some who are lucky enough to have their lives taken over by football.
 Martin Tyler has been involved in the game since the early 1960’s, first as a player and then as a broadcaster.
 His indomitable love of football is transparent – it’s not just a pastime, it’s a lifetime.

 “Football is a simple game.
 It’s for everybody, that’s the joy of it.
 You can be 6 foot 6 or 5 foot, and you can play.”